USDA Specific Terms:

 Title Insurance–Protection for lenders or homeowners against financial loss resulting from legal defects in the title.

-Transaction Fee–A fee which may be charged each time you draw on a home equity credit line.
+Transaction Fee–A fee that may be charged each time you draw on a home equity credit line.

 Underwriting–The process of verifying data and approving a loan.